romczaj/market-notes/readme.md

 ```
 This option requires adding entry  `127.0.0.1 market-notes-keycloak` in `/etc/hosts/`

-### use application
+## Use application
-- create docker containers
+- Create docker containers and optionally run angular application and java app manually (e.g. using IDE)
-- create user on keycloak dashboard as admin (http://localhost:8090, u:admin, p:admin) in market-notes realm
+- Create user on keycloak dashboard as admin (http://localhost:8090, u:admin, p:admin) in market-notes realm
-- load companies to operate on them, use [load-companies.http](build-resource/request/load-companies.http) and [companies](build-resource%2Fcompanies) directory
+- Load companies to operate on them, use [load-companies.http](build-resource/request/load-companies.http) and [companies](build-resource%2Fcompanies) directory
-- open application in browser http://localhost:4200
+- Open application in browser http://localhost:4200

+### TODO
+- Admin panel for load companies from GUI